odan/odan.github.io/_posts/2020-07-17-slim-twig-templates.md

 Templates are stored by default in the `templates/` directory.
-When a controller or action renders the `product/index.twig` template, they are actually referring to the `{your-project}/templates/product/index.twig` file.
+When a controller or action renders the `product/index.twig` template, they are actually referring to the file:

+`{your-project}/templates/product/index.twig`

 The default templates directory is configurable and you can add more template directories as explained later in this article.